frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/income-tax-slab.md

 ### 2.3 Other Properties

 - **Allow Tax Exemptions:** Tax exemptions can be allowed for a specific Income Tax Slab.
 If enabled, while calculating taxes based on this tax slab, Employee Tax Exemption Declaration and Proof Submission are considered for calculating taxable income.
-- **Standard Tax Exemption Amount:** If exemption is allowed, the standard tax exemption amount can be defined here.
+- **Standard Tax Exemption Amount:** If exemption is allowed, the Standard Tax Exemption Amount defined by the government can be added here.
 This exemption generally does not need any kind of document proof and applicable to all employees linked to this income tax slab.

 ## 3. Related Topics